pvermeulen-pivotal/datatx-geode-jmx-monitor/README.md

     }

 ## Installation ##
-The package is built, maven will use the assembly.xml file to create a zip file package containing a deployable monitor.
+When the package is built, maven will use the assembly.xml file to create a zip file package containing a deployable monitor.
 Unzip the package to a location and the zip file creates the monitor directory, all sub-directories, scripts, configuration and jar files.

     monitor
         conf/